leafy-psx/Pico-TMP117-Library/README.md

 This version is designed as an **INTERFACE** library for the Raspberry Pi Pico SDK.

-Based on the **SparkFun TMP117 Arduino Library**, this library has been ported to the Raspberry Pi Pico C SDK by Madison Chodikov.
+Based on the **SparkFun TMP117 Arduino Library** by Madison Chodikov,this library has been ported to the Raspberry Pi Pico C SDK.
 While the basics of the original library remain, much has changed in this version, written in C by **breaker** (name on the Raspberry Pi Forum).
 It was developed for personal use with the TMP117 sensor and as an opportunity to learn the Pico SDK.

 ## Tested Platforms
 - **Raspberry Pi Pico H**